edespino/cloudberry-site/docs/create-and-manage-materialized-views.md

 REFRESH MATERIALIZED VIEW sales_summary;
 ```

-The information about a materialized view in the Cloudberry Database system catalogs is exactly the same as it is for a table or view.
+The information about a materialized view in the Apache Cloudberry system catalogs is exactly the same as it is for a table or view.
 A materialized view is a relation, just like a table or a view.
 When a materialized view is referenced in a query, the data is returned directly from the materialized view, just like from a table.
 The query in the materialized view definition is only used for populating the materialized view.

 If you can tolerate periodically updating the materialized view data, you can get great performance benefit from the view.